khushi-411/khushi-411.github.io/_posts/2024-05-22-convolution.md

 example below).
 - Another approach is when the dimensions of the block is the same as that of the output element.
-But in this case,e loading the input tile is complex to handle.
+But in this case, loading the input tile is complex to handle.
 In this case, we do not need to disable threads mapping output elements.